mmsaki/12for23/julia/hello-world/README.md

 # Functions

-Create a function with two inputs
+Create a functions in julia console cli

 ```julia
 julia> function f(a, b)